May 27, 2017 – Southfields, NY

 Lenik, Edward J..
 Iron Mine Trails (Kindle Locations 1419-1421).
 New York – New Jersey Trail Conference.
 Kindle Edition.

-At the southern end of the cut is an adit or opening to a horizontal passage that extends some 125 feet into the hillside.
+At the southern end of the cut, there is an adit or opening to a horizontal passage that extends some 125 feet into the hillside.
 This passage slopes upward, and above its far end is an air shaft opening to the surface.
-Moving past the trees that stood guard of the opening, we were able to get a good view of Pine Swamp Mine.
+Moving past the trees that stood guard at the opening, we were able to get a good view of Pine Swamp Mine.

 Below is an image of me standing in front of Pine Swamp Mine so you can get an idea of the size of the adit.
 Pine Swamp Mine began operations circa 1830 and was worked intermittently until 1880.